afontainec/chinchay-docs/docs/docs/overview.md

 ### Why postgres and not another database system?

 To be honest, just because.
-Postgres is one of the most popular databases and it seemed as a good starting point.
+PostgresQL is one of the most popular databases and it seemed like a good starting point.
 At the moment we are working to make Chinchay compatible with mysql and other databases, actually if you are a database expert help us out making Chinchay compatible with more databases!

 ## REST API

 The next big thing was: how to do a _good_ api?

 And the answer is a flexible RESTful API.
-If you do not know what a RESTful API I recommend to read [this article](https://restfulapi.net/).
-In a nutshet a RESTful API is an architectural style presented by Roy Fielding that suggest a way to model the client-server interaction.
+If you do not know what a RESTful API is, I recommend reading [this article](https://restfulapi.net/).
+In a nutshell a RESTful API is an architectural style presented by Roy Fielding that suggests a way to model the client-server interaction.

-Not everyone API that say it's REST actually is REST.
-Most of the APIs out there who declare themselfs as REST APIs actually their are not.
-REST enforces some strict protocols which are hardly ever filfilled.
-Aaaand enter Chinchay, Chinchay will separate the code in **layered system**  which is **stateless** and **cacheable**.
-Moreover, to make a **uniform interface** it a has fully flexible **HATEOAS generator**.
+Not every API that says it's REST actually is REST.
+Most of the APIs out there who declare themselves as REST APIs actually are not.
+REST enforces some strict protocols which are hardly ever fulfilled.
+Aaaand enter Chinchay, Chinchay will separate the code in a **layered system**  which is **stateless** and **cacheable**.
+Moreover, to make a **uniform interface** it has a fully flexible **HATEOAS generator**.

 ### HATEOAS

-HATEOAS is one of the most distintive features of a REST API and is hardly ever present.
-HATEOAS tries to mimic our real-life browsing, when we visit a page all the posible links are presented (as buttons, images, etc).
-HATEOAS aims to do the same, which every API request a list of followup links are given.
-However, doing so it's a pain in the *** for the developer, he is responsible to, for every API request, return all the followup link.
+HATEOAS is one of the most distinctive features of a REST API and is hardly ever present.
+HATEOAS tries to mimic our real-life browsing, when we visit a page all the possible links are presented (as buttons, images, etc).
+HATEOAS aims to do the same, in which every API request a list of followup links are given.
+However, doing so it's a pain in the *** for the developer, he is responsible to, for every API request, return all the followup links.
 So guess what does chinchay do?
 Yes it will make it veeery easy to do so with it's [HATEOAS generator](./hateoas).

 You can read more about [HATEOAS here](https://restfulapi.net/hateoas/).

 ### Client Queries

 Well so we now have a RESTful API with HATEOAS, is that a _good_ api?
 Well, not necessarily...
 A _GOOD_ API is an API that is both elegant and useful.
-The elegant :white_check_mark: (it's REST, so yeah it is elegant) but how do we make it useful?
+  * Elegant: :white_check_mark: (it's REST, so yeah it is elegant)
+  * but how do we make it useful?

 For it to be useful, the client must be able to extract the information it needs through it.
 Chinchay provides a complete flexible interface where the client can build specific queries to consult information.
-The backend developer does not need to do a different API endpoint for each client need, with a few endpoint and a flexible querying interface everything is possible.
+The backend developer does not need to do a different API endpoint for each client need, with a few endpoints and a flexible querying interface everything is possible.
 Read more on how to do so [here](./clientside).

 ### oAuth 2.0

-If by this point you are thinking, wait the client can ask whatever he wants, so is it unsafe or how do we control he only access what he should access?
+If by this point you are thinking, wait, the client can ask whatever he wants, so is it unsafe or how do we control him to only access what he should access?
 Do not worry!
-Chinchay has you cover!
+Chinchay has you covered!

-You can easily transform your API in a oAuth 2.0 API, oAuth is an industry-standard protocol for authorization.
+You can easily transform your API into an oAuth 2.0 API, oAuth is an industry-standard protocol for authorization.
 In simple terms, you can protect so each user only access the endpoint you give him access to.

 So the whole process go like this: